Retinal Detachment (cont.)

 Approximately 30% of patients undergoing modern cataract surgery develop opacification of the posterior capsule within a few years following cataract surgery.
 This clouding of the portion of the natural lens that is left in the eye during surgery can be treated with a laser to open the capsule and let light pass through without being subject to the cloudiness.
 Patients who undergo this procedure, known as YAG posterior capsulotomy, have a greater risk of retinal detachment than patients who have not undergone YAG laser posterior capsulotomy.

 What other factors are associated with a retinal detachment?

 - Blunt trauma, as from a tennis ball or fist, or a penetrating injury by a sharp object to the eye can lead to a retinal detachment.

 - A family history of a detached retina that is non-traumatic in nature seems to indicate a genetic (inherited) tendency for developing retinal detachments.

 - In a few patients with a non-traumatic retinal detachment of one eye, a detachment subsequently occurs in the other eye.
 Accordingly, the second eye of a patient with a retinal detachment must be examined thoroughly and followed closely, both by the patient and the ophthalmologist.

-- Diabetes can lead to a type of retinal detachment that is caused by pulling on the retina (traction) alone, without a tear.
-Because of abnormal blood vessels and scar tissue on the retinal surface in some people with diabetes, the retina can be lifted off (detached) from the back of the eye.
+- Diabetes that has been complicated by the development of proliferative diabetic retinopathy can lead to a type of retinal detachment that is caused by pulling on the retina (traction) alone, without a tear.
+Because of abnormal blood vessels and scar tissue on the retinal surface in some people with diabetic proliferative retinopathy, the retina can be lifted off (detached) from the back of the eye.
 In addition, the blood vessels may bleed into the vitreous gel.
 This detachment may involve either the periphery or central area of the retina.